Alabama Personal Injury Lawyer

 Accidents can and will happen.
 If you’re injured in one and it wasn’t your fault, you shouldn’t have to pay for the damages you’re suffering.
 Sadly, getting the at-fault person or business to admit wrongdoing can be nearly impossible, especially if you are struggling to heal at the same time.

 But hiring an Alabama personal injury attorney can make the system work in your favor, rather than against you.
-The attorneys at the Henry Dailey Law Firm will do everything we can to hold the negligent parties accountable for their actions so you don’t have to concern yourself with financial worries while you try to recover.
+The attorneys at Henry C. Dailey, Jr., P.C. will do everything we can to hold the negligent parties accountable for their actions so you don’t have to concern yourself with financial worries while you try to recover.

 Alabama Personal Injury Cases

 Alabama, like everywhere else, offers plenty of hazards that can leave victims injured.
 All accident types pose different difficulties when it comes to settlement negotiations and court proceedings.

 No matter the type of accident you were in, we’ll thoroughly investigate the circumstances, the vehicles or products involved, the background of the at-fault party, products or premises, and any other significant aspect of your case as we pursue the compensation you deserve.